heiku-jiqu/github-blog/src/routes/blog/blogposts/post17.md

 # {title}

+## Introduction

+Recently wondered whether a single docker container is able to run multiple executables, hence went to dig deeper into how Linux background processes work.

+TL;DR: Yes, you can do so by appending `&` to your commands (except the last command) in `CMD` or `ENTRYPOINT` or `.sh` scripts.

+_note: the concepts are only for Linux like OSes, Windows will have its own alternatives that are different_

 ## Concepts

+### Processes

-Every command ran in `bash` is a process.
+Every running program in Linux is a process.
 Every process has an associated `PID`.

+### Jobs

-A job is the group of processes that runs when you run a command (can be 1 process, can be multiple processes if you run complex commands).
+A job is the group of processes that runs when you run a command in the shell (can be 1 process, can be multiple processes if you run complex commands).
 Every job has an associated `JOBSPEC`.

-## Signals
+### Signals

+Every running process can receive "signals" that is sent from another process, through the OS and to the running process.

+These signals can be caught by the running program and handled accordingly (handlers can be written by programmers).

+Whenever the OS sends a signal to the running process, the OS will interrupt the running process' flow of execution and ask it to handle the signal.
+Imagine the OS is executing the running process' code line by line, and at a certain line the OS suddenly "drops" the execution and ask the process' code to handle the signal.

-Command signals:
+Common signals:

     - SIGKILL
     - SIGTERM